Pushing Stock Updates to Shopify

 Why use Stock Push?

-- Keep a record - every push is saved for easy tracking and troubleshooting.
+• Keep a record - every push (manual or automated) is logged for easy tracking

 How Stock Push Works

-If something changes your available stock for a product (e.g. you record a manufacture, adjust stock, or an order is imported), Craftybase will automatically create a Draft Stock Push for that product.
+If something changes your available stock for a product (e.g., you record a manufacture, adjust stock, or an order is pulled), Craftybase will automatically create a Draft Stock Push for that product.

 In your StockPush list, you’ll see a draft push showing: